avestech/ggcmaps.github.io/CONTRIBUTING.md

 #### Linux

 If you're using a distribution of Linux, you'll need to install Ruby first.
 You can install Ruby through the apt package manager, rbenv, or rvm.
-`sudo gem install sass --no-user-install`
+`sudo gem install sass --no-user-install -v 3.4`

 #### Windows